stories of impact

 RECENT STORY OF IMPACT

-Danielle Uhlhorn is the Board President of the Eugene Family YMCA and is in her third term on the Board.
+Danielle Uhlhorn (Past Board President 2012-2018).
 Board participation is completely voluntary, but critical to the YMCA as we are a volunteer-led organization.
 Often, our Board members are inspired in some way by the Y’s cause-driven work as a non-profit organization that has been in Eugene for 130 years.

 Read more about Danielle’s inspirational story click here >>>